MICLab-Unicamp/medseg/README.md

 ## Requirements

 This tool was tested on Ubuntu 20.04 and Windows 10.
 The following instructions refer to quickly running the tool installing it with Miniconda and pip.
+Depending on the size of your input CT, you might need 32 GB of memory to run.
+I intend to reduce this memory requirement with future optimizations.

 ### ITKSnap